jpswade/jpswade.github.io/_posts/2008-06-25-longip-script.md

 What I decided to do in the end was convert the IP to a &#8220;longip&#8221; then increase it by 1, then convert the IP BACK to normal IP.

-This required a way to convert an IP to and from longIP, I was told it could be done purely using shell script, here&#8217;s what I did&#8230;
+This required a way to convert an IP to and from longIP, I was told it could be done purely using shell script, here's what I did&#8230;

 <!--more-->

-I decided that shell script wasn&#8217;t powerful enough for what I wanted, and that I could do it easier in perl, this is the result:
+I decided that shell script wasn't powerful enough for what I wanted, and that I could do it easier in perl, this is the result:

 > #!/usr/bin/perl
 >